DylanJohnston/SQL_cheat_sheet/README.md

 # SQL cheat sheet

-A cheat sheet summarising the SQL I learnt during a 20-hour Udemy course by Colt Steele. https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert
+A summary of the SQL learnt during the MySQL Udemy course by Colt Steele. https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert

 Both the .pdf and LaTeX source files are included.
 The syntax is compatible with the DBMS MySQL.